PREVIOUS PROJECTS

 Youth academy

-In Spring 2025, Dr Michela Dianetti and PhD candidate Nicola Bozzi, led a Youth Academy course on the Philosophy of Attention.
+In Spring 2025, Michela Dianetti and PhD candidate Nicola Bozzi, led a Youth Academy course on the Philosophy of Attention.
 Aimed at young participants, the course introduced key philosophical ideas and fostered thoughtful, collaborative inquiry into the role attention plays in our lives and in the world around us.

 Using the P4C methodology, the course encouraged students to generate and explore their own questions through games, stories, and structured dialogue.
 Topics ranged from digital distraction to friendship, education, art, democracy, and climate change, all seen through the lens of attention as a finite and valuable resource.